Bilimbia: Taxonomy

+The taxonomy was later clarified when research showed that Reichenbach's use of Bilimbia did not constitute valid publication, meaning De Notaris's use remained valid.
+By 2001, four main European species were recognised: B. accedens, B. lobulata, B. microcarpa, and B. sabuletorum, with the type species B. hexamera now considered a synonym of B. sabuletorum.
+Molecular phylogenetic evidence suggests that the genus forms a well-supported monophyletic clade within the Ramalinaceae.

 De Notaris did not specify a type species when he created the genus.
 Bruce Fink designated B. hexamera as the type in 1910.
 However, he used the now-obsolete American Code, and the new nomenclatural rules allow for his typification to be superseded by any later typification, unless the typification has been reaffirmed in the interim.
 In 1952, Rolf Santesson set B. hexamera as the type.
 In 1984, Josef Hafellner redesignated B. tetramera as the type, a decision that was followed by Timdal in 1991.
-However, the species B. hexamera is today considered to be synonymous with Bilimbia sabuletorum, while B. tetramera is now known as Mycobilimbia tetramera.
+However, B. tetramera is now known as Mycobilimbia tetramera.
 If B. tetramera is assigned as the type of Bilimbia, then Bilimbia becomes a synonym of, and the correct name for Mycobilimbia, which is taxonomically unfeasible.
 For this reason, a proposal was published in 2020 to conserve the name Bilimbia with B. hexamera as a conserved type.
+The proposal was accepted by the Nomenclature Committee for Fungi in 2023.